This site requires JavaScript and cookies to be enabled.

 References:

-1. American Psychiatric Association.
-Diagnostic and Statistical Manual of Mental Disorders.
-5th ed.
-Washington, DC: American Psychiatric Publishing; 2013.
+1. American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision.
+Washington, DC: American Psychiatric Association, 2022.

 2. Ramsay J. Neuropsychiatric Disease and Treatment.
 Philadelphia, PA: Dove Press Journal; 2017.